CPLN-Flight-Control/Airline-Ticket-Price-Prediction/_posts/2019-12-15-Visualizations.md

 <div id="folium-OD"></div>

-## Ticket Price vs. Flight Distance.
+## Ticket Price vs. Flight Distance

 This scatterplot shows the relationship between Ticket Price, our dependent variable, and Flight Distance, one of the independent variables in our model.